Biebrza National Park: Red Marshes

 The most important part of the park is Red Marsh (Rezerwat przyrody Czerwone Bagno), which is under strict protection.

-The park's headquarters is located in Osowiec-Twierdza 8 village, within the grounds of the historic Osowiec Fortress from the 19th century, near Goniądz.
+The park's headquarters are located at no. 8 in the village of Osowiec-Twierdza, within the grounds of the historic Osowiec Fortress from the 19th century, near Goniądz.

 2020 April fires

-On April 18, 2020, a fire broke out that destroyed at least 6 thousand hectares of grass and woodland.
+On 18 April 2020 a fire broke out that destroyed at least 6,000 hectares of grass and woodland.
 This fire was caused by illegal grass burning.
-While usually the fire would have been put out with the onset of the flooding of the grassland, this year's low water level meant that the fire kept on raging until it was finally declared under control on April 26.
+While usually the fire would have been put out with the onset of the flooding of the grassland, this year's low water level meant that the fire kept on raging until it was finally declared under control on 26 April.
 It has been the most devastating fire since 1992.